Entraff/Typing-Test/README.md

 ```

 ## Running
-After successfully compiling, cd into the bin dir directory found in the root project directory and execute the resulting binary
+After successfully compiling, cd into the bin directory found in the root project directory and execute the resulting binary
 ```bash
 cd bin && ./typing_test
 ```